nathan-sain/foundry-world-tools/README.md

 # Git diff utilities

-**nedb2yaml**
+## nedb2yaml

-With git configured to use nedb2yaml it is possible to view human readable diffs of nedb files presented in YAML format.
+With git configured to use nedb2yaml as a textconv filter it is possible to view human readable diffs of nedb files presented in YAML format.
 Add the following git config snippets to configure git diff to use nedb2yaml.

 `.git/config`
 ```